Topics:Personal Loans 101

 A study conducted by WisePiggy.com in 2016 discovered that 15 percent of Americans have no cash savings.
 About one-third of participants reported having only enough cash savings to cover a mere three months of living expenses.
 These numbers explain the growing popularity of personal loans and why many companies are advertising this type of loan.

 Personal loans are unique in offering borrowers flexibility.
 Some companies set restrictions, such as prohibiting the use of the loan for educational expenses; however, most personal loans may be used at the discretion of the borrower.
 With this level of freedom, the possibilities are endless.
 Here are some of the most common uses for a personal loan:

-Credit Card Debt Consolidation: One of the most common, and arguably wisest, uses for a personal loan is debt consolidation.
+One of the most common uses for a personal loan is credit card debt consolidation.
 Americans owe over $1 trillion in credit card debt, creating an average debt of $8,301 per household.
 Consumers who only pay the minimum balance on their credit cards risk dragging out their debt indefinitely.
 In addition, many credit cards have higher APRs than personal loans.
 A personal loan may be especially beneficial for people with multiple credit card bills.
 Consolidating all your debts into one monthly payment, with a specified term length, can give you more control over your debt.
 Moreover, opening a new line of credit and paying off current debt can help raise your credit score.

 Life is full of the unexpected.
 Homeowners cannot predict damage due to the elements.
 Flooded basements and other major damages demand immediate attention.
 In addition, consumers may need more space to accommodate a growing family.
 Upgrades, re-landscaping, and other renovations can add value to your home.
 Personal loans may be a quick and affordable way to cover these type of expenses, especially for consumers with good credit scores.